 — Ward Cunningham

-There is no excuse to not fix naming when you encounter bad naming!
+There is no excuse not to fix naming when you encounter bad naming!